geokall/hua-api/README.md

 ## Overview

-This is a the backend component of the application.
+This is the backend component of the application.
 It is implemented in Java, using Spring/Springboot framework.
 The reason we selected this technology stack is because of prior experience on Java/Spring.
 Its puprose is to handle HTTP requests originating from the [UI component](https://github.com/ba055482/hua-ui) and perform basic CRUD operations.